Ilysen/end-of-transmission/docs/prelude/people/poppy-moray.md

 ## Mission 2: Calypsis

 Poppy served as the group's chief coordinator while the group investigated, uncovered, and ultimately stopped a false flag attack on Ngoc Linh.
 She provided advice and intel, performed cross-checks and reconnaissance from the ship, and remotely rebooted the group's mechs from a "freeze ray" attack just before their would-be kidnappers closed the distance.

+## Current Status

+During a headcount after Ngoc Linh's annexation, Poppy was discovered to not be present.
+An all-hands search of the ship yielded no results, and nor did a sweep of the vessel's camera systems; it is presumed that she was disembarked from the ship at the time of the station's translocation.
+All attempts to contact her have failed, and as such, Poppy is currently classified as missing.
+Her current status is unknown.